 - 3 hot chilli peppers, chopped

-- Cook the head flesh in boiling water with salt, ground pepper, and bay leaf until tender.
-Drain and remove excess water.
+- Cook the pork head and internal organs till tender in boiling water with salt, ground pepper, and a bay leaf.
+Then, drain and remove excess water.

 - In a pan, heat the oil.
-Sauté garlic, 1 minced onion, ginger, and half of the chili pepper.
+Sauté the garlic, 1 minced onion, ginger, and half of the chili pepper.
+Then, add the meat and continue stirring-frying.
+Set aside once cooked.

-- Top with the remaining hot chili peppers, onion, and the egg.
-They will be cooked by the heat of the plate and the pork.
+- Garnish with the remaining hot chili peppers, onion, and raw egg.
+They will be cooked on the heat of the plate and the pork.

 - Serve and enjoy.